How QuoteWorthy protects journalists from irrelevant pitches

 We are on the journalist's side

-If you post call-outs on HARO, Qwoted, SourceBottle, or Source of Sources, you already know the problem: one good query can trigger a flood of pitches, and too many of them are off-topic, out of scope, or clearly written by a bot that never read your request.
+If you post call-outs on Qwoted or SourceBottle, you already know the problem: one good query can trigger a flood of pitches, and too many of them are off-topic, out of scope, or clearly written by a bot that never read your request.

 QuoteWorthy helps experts respond to your call-outs, so it is fair to ask whose side we are on.
 The answer is: yours as much as theirs.
 A pitch only helps our user if it actually helps you.
 So the system is built to surface the few genuinely relevant opportunities and to hold people to the boundaries you set, not to help anyone blast every query in sight.